tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_3.md

 “Try something playful.
-How about Hey where did you think you *knew me from?
+How about: *Hey where did you think you knew me from?
 Cause I don’t think I would ever forget someone like you.*” That line was perfect.